sonar-scala/sonar-scala/README.md

 # Set-up
-Download the latest [release](https://github.com/mwz/sonar-scala/releases) jar into your SonarQube plugins folder `/opt/sonarqube/extensions/plugins` and restart SonarQube either using the update center or manually.
+Download the latest [release](https://github.com/mwz/sonar-scala/releases) jar into your SonarQube plugins folder `/opt/sonarqube/extensions/plugins` and restart SonarQube either manually or using the update center.

 For an out-of-the-box setup, you can use my docker-compose recipe or a docker image with SonarQube LTS which contains bundled sonar-scala and [arthepsy/sonar-scala-extra](https://github.com/arthepsy/sonar-scala-extra) (Scapegoat) plugins.
 Please see [mwz/sonar-scala-docker](https://github.com/mwz/sonar-scala-docker) for more details.

 For automating the analysis of your Scala projects, check out my sbt plugin [mwz/sbt-sonar](https://github.com/mwz/sbt-sonar).

+Also, see the [examples](https://github.com/mwz/sonar-scala/tree/master/examples) directory, which includes sample projects for sbt, Gradle and Maven along with basic instructions on how to execute SonarQube analysis for each of those projects.

 # Sonar-scanner properties
 The plugin exposes the following properties which can be passed to sonar-scanner when running an analysis:
 - *sonar.sources* - Scala source directory relative to the root of your project (usually `src/main/scala`)
-- *sonar.scala.version* (optional) - defines the version of Scala used in your project (defaults to `2.11.0`)
+- *sonar.scala.version* (optional) - defines the version of Scala used in your project (requires the `{major}.{minor}` versions and the patch version is ignored, defaults to `2.11.0`)
 - *sonar.scala.scoverage.reportPath* (optional) - relative path to the scoverage report (defaults to `target/scala-${sonar.scala.version}/scoverage-report/scoverage.xml`)

 See an example usage: